loighic/loighic.github.io/_pages/macro/pt3b/fed_2.md

 For instance, if someone bought the bond for \$85, then this person would, in total, earn \$105 (\$90 from the interest payments plus \$15 when the \$100 was paid back).
 This, in effect, would be equivalent to earning \$3.50 for each of the 30 years, and so this buyer would earn the equivalent of 4.1% per year (\$3.50/\$85 = 4.1%).

-All this said, what we care about are U.S. Treasury bonds which are 30-year bonds, usually with an interest rate of about 2 percent.
+All this said, what we care about are U.S. Treasury bonds which are 30-year bonds, usually with an interest rate of about 2%.
 So, instead of Mississippi State University issuing the bond, the Treasury department does for the purpose of borrowing money for the federal government.

 Figure 3 shows some of the responsibilities of the Treasury Department and the Federal Reserve Bank.
 Treasury bonds start their life when they are issued by the Treasury Department.
 These bonds can be held by one person until they mature, or as we discussed with the Mississippi State bond, they can be sold before they mature on the secondary bond market.
-The Federal Reserve can get involved here.
+The Federal Reserve gets involved in the secondary bond market.

 <div class="container">